COLORADO BIRDING TOUR: DETAILED ITINERARY

 Moving east, we will cross the Rockies once more, en route to Fort Collins for an overnight stay, and descend a very scenic river valley where we will find the engaging American Dipper.

 This afternoon we will explore the grasslands along the Wyoming border, which are home to a number of prairie species which are localized or hard to find in other areas of the state.

 We will be searching for two species of longspurs in particular.
 Attractive McCown’s Longspurs are quite widely distributed across the grasslands and it should not be long before we find some males engaging in aerial song flights.
 Getting close to them on the ground requires a little more patience, but we should be able to get some very good views.
 Chestnut-collared Longspurs are decidedly less numerous, preferring areas with slightly longer grass.
 They are rather patchily distributed in this area, but careful attention to some key areas should produce results.

 The attractive but threatened Mountain Plover prefers short grass areas and we will have another opportunity to observe this attractive but endangered species today.
 This is another good area for raptors and we may well find both Swainson’s and Ferruginous Hawks.
 There should also be some small herds of the strange-looking Pronghorn Antelope.

 Colorado: Day 13 This morning we will visit a reservoir where should be some colourful Yellow-headed Blackbirds roosting in the surrounding marshes.
-With a bit of luck we will also see an American Bittern.
-Afterwards we will return to Denver, where the tour ends this afternoon.
+With a bit of luck, we will also see an American Bittern.
+Afterwards, we will return to Denver airport, where the tour ends this afternoon.